VamshiPartify/PARTIFY-THEME/README.md

 4. Use source control within VScode to fix conflicting files (choose to keep current changes if I made changes on vscode before comparing to git main branch, keep incoming if I want to incorporate changes already on main)
 5. git add .
 6. git commit (maybe add a message too)
-7. git push origin feature/major-changes (or any other branch name e.g. feature/cool-branch)
+7. git push -u origin feature/major-changes (or any other branch name e.g. feature/cool-branch)
 8. git pull origin main --allow-unrelated-histories
 9. Compare diffs, make sure they are correct
 10. create PR